 - While pasta is cooking, combine mayonnaise, buttermilk, ranch dressing mix, and season salt in a large bowl and mix until combined.

 - Add in frozen peas and stir.
-The peas will thaw a but during mixing and will finish thawing while pasta cools.
+The peas will thaw a bit during mixing and will finish thawing while pasta cools.

 - Add ham and cool, dry rotini and mix until well blended.

-- Place into refrigerator for at least 4 hours.
+- Can be eaten immediately, but flavors will improve by placing into the refrigerator for at least 4 hours.